 Receive monthly retirement guidance, financial planning tips, and market updates straight to your inbox.

 Savings Benchmarks by Age

 Find your retirement savings benchmark by looking for your approximate age.

 Benchmarks are based on a target multiple at retirement age and a savings trajectory over time consistent with that target and the savings rate needed to achieve it.
 Household income grows at 5% until age 45 and 3% (the assumed inflation rate) thereafter.
 Investment returns before retirement are 7% before taxes, and savings grow tax-deferred.
 The person retires at age 65 and begins withdrawing 4% of assets (a rate intended to support steady inflation-adjusted spending over a 30-year retirement).
 Savings benchmark ranges are based on individuals or couples with current household income approximately between $75,000 and $250,000.
 Target multiples at retirement reflect estimated spending needs in retirement (including a 5% reduction from preretirement levels), Social Security benefits (using the SSA.gov Quick Calculator, assuming claiming at full retirement ages, and the Social Security Administration’s assumed earnings history pattern), state taxes (4% of income, excluding Social Security benefits), and federal taxes.
-For the benchmarks, we assume the household starts saving 6% at age 25 and increases the savings rate by 1% annually until reaching the necessary savings rate.
-Benchmark ranges reflect the higher amounts calculated using federal tax rates as of January 1, 2020, or the tax rates as scheduled to revert to pre-2018 levels after 2025.
+We assume the household starts saving 6% at age 25 and increases the savings rate by 1% annually until reaching the necessary savings rate.
+Benchmark ranges reflect the higher amounts calculated using federal tax rates as of January 1, 2022, or the tax rates as scheduled to revert to pre-2018 levels after 2025.
 Approximate midpoints for age 35 and older are rounded up to a whole number within the range.